paolosalvatori/azure-function-premium-plan/README.md

 func azure functionapp publish [YOUR-FUNCTION-APP-NAME]
 ```

 Below you can read the code of the Azure Function.
-The code of the Azure Function makes use of the the dependency injection (DI) software design pattern, which is a technique to achieve [Inversion of Control (IoC)](https://docs.microsoft.com/en-us/dotnet/standard/modern-web-apps-azure-architecture/architectural-principles#dependency-inversion) between classes and their dependencies.
+The code of the Azure Function makes use of the dependency injection (DI) software design pattern, which is a technique to achieve [Inversion of Control (IoC)](https://docs.microsoft.com/en-us/dotnet/standard/modern-web-apps-azure-architecture/architectural-principles#dependency-inversion) between classes and their dependencies.

 - Dependency injection in Azure Functions is built on the .NET Core Dependency Injection features.
 Familiarity with [.NET Core dependency injection](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection) is recommended.
 There are differences in how you override dependencies and how configuration values are read with Azure Functions on the Consumption plan.
 - Support for dependency injection begins with Azure Functions 2.x.